cybergarage/go-redis/doc/examples.md

 ## go-redis-server

-The `go-redis` is disributed with the `go-redis-server` which is a simple Redis compatible server implemetation using `go-redis`.
+The `go-redis` is disributed with the `go-redis-server` which is a example Redis compatible server implemetation using `go-redis`.

 - [go-redis-server](examples/go-redis-server)

+The example server is implemented by the following steps.

 - [How to implement a Redis compatible server?](doc/server_impl.md)